-- 26. When the government proposes to appoint a member or members to fill positions in a newly created tribunal or vacancies in a tribunal's existing roster of members or to expand that roster, including, for greater certainty, vacancies in a chair position, the Ministry shall first apply to the Council for approval of a plan, to be known as a "recruitment plan", specifying: - a. the position or positions to be filled; - b. the minimum qualifications that successful candidates will require for each position; - c. the steps in the selection process that will be followed in determining the best qualified candidate for each position; - d. the composition of the proposed selection committee; and
+27. When the government proposes to appoint a member or members to fill positions in a newly created tribunal or vacancies in a tribunal's existing roster of members or to expand that roster, including, for greater certainty, vacancies in a chair position, the Ministry shall first apply to the Council for approval of a plan, to be known as a "recruitment plan", specifying:

+60 a. the position or positions to be filled.

+b. the minimum qualifications that successful candidates will require for each position.

+c. the steps in the selection process that will be followed in determining the best qualified candidate for each position.

+d. the composition of the proposed selection committee; and

-- e. the plan for attracting qualified candidates through the publication of timely recruiting notices in the range of media best calculated to attract the interest of highly qualified and inclusive candidates. - 27.
-The recruitment plan as approved by the Council shall be administered by the selection committee's designated chair with the assistance of tribunal staff subject to the Council's supervision.
+e. the plan for attracting qualified candidates through the publication of timely recruiting notices in the range of media best calculated to attract the interest of highly qualified and inclusive candidates.

+28. The recruitment shall proceed only in accordance with a recruitment plan approved by the Council which shall be administered by the selection committee's designated chair with the assistance of tribunal staff subject to the Council's supervision.

-Selection Committee Mandates
+Selection Committee Mandate

-28. Selection committees shall recommend to the Ministry the appointment of the one candidate it has determined to be the most qualified candidate for each of the vacancies.
+29. Selection committees shall recommend to the Ministry the appointment of the one candidate it has determined to be the most qualified candidate for each of the vacancies covered by the recruitment plan.
 Candidates shall not be advised of their selection until the government has accepted the committee's recommendation.